dayton-outar/smpl/tests/examples/README.md

 :> h0 & h1; // Output: 2
 ```

-Octal numbers can be used within all mathematical and logical expressions within SMPL.
+Hexadecimal numbers can be used within all mathematical and logical expressions within SMPL.

 ### Geometry